JayHiw/jay01/README.md

 ## Python
 I use it to focus on fundamentals and clarity rather than complexity:

-- Core concepts (loops, functions, data structures)
-- Writing simple, readable code
-- Small scripts to automate boring tasks
-- Using Python as a base for ML and backend work

----

 ## Neural Networks

 This is the area I’m most serious about.